 - Dangerous–Involves user data

-Bid Adieu to the ‘Dangerous’ Permissions
+Bid Adieu to the ‘Dangerous’ Permissions you grant to mobile apps

 We should indeed be concerned about issues that tend to hijack our privacy and security.
 There are mainly nine permission groups that request access.
 The way these groups function is peculiar.
 There are many permission levels in each group, thus, granting single permission automatically sends off an alert to all the other permission in the same group.